 Cashmere scarf?
+Tick.
+Cashmere shawl?
+Tick.
 Cashmere pashmina?
 Tick.
-Tick.
-I think it’s fair to say that we would all like a beautiful women’s cashmere scarf to complete our wardrobe, but what exactly is cashmere?
-What should we be looking for when buying it?
+Whatever you chose to call it, I think it’s fair to say that we would all like a beautiful cashmere scarf to complete our wardrobe, but what exactly iscashmere?
+What should you be looking for when you area buying it?
 Where does cashmere come from and how is it made?
 And what exactly is the Chyangra label attached to some cashmere pashminas?
 Finally, why buy cashmere from Scarf Room?

 A Little History